Weather Warning

 Weather Situation

-Locations which may be affected include Strahan, Currie, Whitemark, Bridport and George Town.
+Locations which may be affected include Strahan, Currie, Whitemark, Bridport and Strathgordon.

 The State Emergency Service advises that people should: